-All players present will be in the batting order at all times.
+All players present will be always in the batting order.
 Late arrivals will be placed at Any player that bats in the 10th position or after will bat in the top 9 positions the following game.

 I. All batters will wear a Little League approved batting helmet with a face mask.